Meningioma: Chemotherapy

 Likely, current chemotherapies are not effective.
 Antiprogestin agents have been used, but with variable results.
-A 2007 study of whether hydroxyurea has the capacity to shrink unresectable or recurrent meningiomata is being further evaluated.
+A 2007 study of whether hydroxyurea has the capacity to shrink unresectable or recurrent meningiomas is being further evaluated.

 Epidemiology

-Many individuals have meningiomata, but remain asymptomatic, so the meningiomata are discovered during an autopsy.
-One to two percent of all autopsies reveal meningiomata that were unknown to the individuals during their lifetime, since there were never any symptoms.
+Many individuals have meningiomas, but remain asymptomatic, so the meningiomas are discovered during an autopsy.
+One to two percent of all autopsies reveal meningiomas that were unknown to the individuals during their lifetime, since there were never any symptoms.
 In the 1970s, tumors causing symptoms were discovered in 2 out of 100,000 people, while tumors discovered without causing symptoms occurred in 5.7 out of 100,000, for a total incidence of 7.7/100,000.
-With the advent of modern sophisticated imaging systems such as CT scans, the discovery of asymptomatic meningiomata has tripled.
+With the advent of modern sophisticated imaging systems such as CT scans, the discovery of asymptomatic meningiomas has tripled.

-Meningiomata are more likely to appear in women than men, though when they appear in men, they are more likely to be malignant.
-Meningiomata may appear at any age, but most commonly are noticed in men and women age 50 or older, with meningiomata becoming more likely with age.
+Meningiomas are more likely to appear in women than men, though when they appear in men, they are more likely to be malignant.
+Meningiomas may appear at any age, but most commonly are noticed in men and women age 50 or older, with meningiomas becoming more likely with age.
 They have been observed in all cultures, Western and Eastern, in roughly the same statistical frequency as other possible brain tumors.

 History

-The neoplasms currently referred to as meningiomata were referred to with a wide range of names in older medical literature, depending on the source.
+The neoplasms currently referred to as meningiomas were referred to with a wide range of names in older medical literature, depending on the source.
 Various descriptors included "fungoid tumors", "fungus of the dura mater", "epithelioma", "psammoma", "dural sarcoma", "dural endothelioma", "fibrosarcoma", "angioendothelioma", "arachnoidal fibroboastoma", "endotheliosis of the meninges", "meningeal fibroblastoma", "meningoblastoma", "mesothelioma of the meninges", "sarcoma of the dura", and others.

 The modern term of "meningioma" was used first by Harvey Cushing (1869–1939) in 1922, to describe a set of tumors that occur throughout the neuraxis (brain and spinal cord), but have various commonalities.
 Charles Oberling then separated these into subtypes based on cell structure and, over the years, several other researchers have defined dozens of different subtypes as well.
-In 1979, the World Health Organization (WHO) classified seven subtypes, upgraded in 2000 to a classification system with nine low-grade variants (grade I tumors) and three variants each of grade II and grade III meningiomata.
+In 1979, the World Health Organization (WHO) classified seven subtypes, upgraded in 2000 to a classification system with nine low-grade variants (grade I tumors) and three variants each of grade II and grade III meningiomas.
 The most common subtypes are Meningotheliomatous (63%), transitional or mixed-type (19%), fibrous (13%), and psammomatous (2%).

 The earliest evidence of a probable meningioma is from a skull approximately 365,000 years old, which was found in Germany.
 Other probable examples have been discovered in other continents around the world, including North and South America, and Africa.